The TradingView integration

 Step 3: Open the trade ticket and send your order

 Configure your order on the trade ticket that appears and click the button at the bottom to send your order to Saxo.
 We support Market, Limit, Stop, and Stop Limit orders with Day Order, Good-Til-Cancel, and Good-Til-Date durations on TradingView.
-In addition, you can set related Take Profit and/or Stop Loss orders, which are always Good-Til-Cancel.

 After you send the order, order confirmations appears in the bottom left of the TradingView window (one for each order in this case).
 Trade messages are shown in a similar manner.